cesanta/frozen/README.md

 # Features

    * Portable to any environment
-   * Simple API: one function for parsing and one helper function for fetching parsed values
+   * Simple API: two functions for parsing and four for generation for fetching parsed values
    * Supports superset of JSON: allows non-quoted identifiers as object keys
    * Very small footprint